Servoy/aggridservices/README.md

 # Documentation

-There are 2 services, one for the NG Power Grid: plugins.datasettableDefaultConfig, and one for the NG Data Grid: plugins.groupingtableDefaultConfig.
+There are 2 services, one for the NG Power Grid: plugins.ngPowerGrid, and one for the NG Data Grid: plugins.ngDataGrid.
 They both have the same config options that you can set: iconConfig, toolPanelConfig, gridOptions and localeText.

 Usually a config can be set in 3 places: